Worldwide Guide to Women in Leadership

 1914-1918 De Facto In-Charge of the Government Duchess Viktoria Luise von Preussen of Braunschweig und Lüneburg (Germany) (August-8.11)

-Acting in the place of her husband Ernst August (1887-1913-18-53), the son of the exiled king of Hannover, Ernst August, Duke of Cumberland and Thyra of Denmark.
+Acting in place of her husband Ernst August (1887-1913-18-53), the son of the exiled king of Hannover, Ernst August, Duke of Cumberland and Thyra of Denmark.
 Her husband was given the title of duke of Braunschweig by her father, Emperor Wilhelm III.
-After the death of her husband she feuded with her children, Ernst August, Queen Frederika of Greece and two others over the inheritance and other financial matters and even took them to court.
-Viktoria Luise lived (1892-1980).
+After the death of her husband she feuded with her children, Ernst August, Queen Frederika of Greece and two others, over the inheritance and other financial matters and even took them to court.
+She lived (1892-1980).

 Queen Marie of Romania

-1914-32 In charge of the Financial Affairs Maharani Parukutty Nethyar Amma of Cochin (India)
+1914-32 In charge of the Financial Affairs Parukutty Nethyar Amma of Cochin (India)

 Until 1915 Princess Regnant Andi Pancaetana of Enrekang (Indonesia)

 The first known ruler of the Bugis state was Takkebuku.
-Two other women rulers were Kota and her daughter, Bissu Tonang, but it is not known when any of them reigned.
+Two other women rulers were Kota and her daughter, Bissu Tonang, but it is not known when they reigned.

 Alexandra Fedorovna